akshat201103/Snakes-and-Ladders/README.md

 2. When a player lands on a cell with a ladder, they move forward.
 3. When a player lands on a cell with a snake, they move backward.
 4. The first player to reach the end of the board wins.

+I have explained the logic and algorithms used in this game on my YouTube channel Ninja Code.
+You can check it out: https://youtu.be/GOl42fcckZM?si=rdn9iNn5ifjlB0ip